Last updated on 17 February 2026

 • In many key city centre markets, a constrained volume of office development since the pandemic relative to grade A demand means there is now a considerable shortage of prime supply.
 This is particularly true in central London districts such as Mayfair and St James’s, which have a long-standing undersupply due to their inbuilt physical and planning constraints.
 But even the core City of London, which is more able to accommodate large-scale high-rise schemes, is now running low on quality floor space.

-• Prime rental levels have proved highly resilient, reflecting supply / demand imbalance for quality stock.
+• Prime rental levels have proved highly resilient, reflecting the supply / demand imbalances for quality stock.
 Recent development schemes have set new benchmarks in several central London districts and regional city centre markets.
-The gap with rents for poorer quality grade B stock is likely to widen further.

 Industrial occupier market

 • Logistics operators continue to face a shortage of labour in many parts of the UK.
-Labour costs are increasing, with wages rising in real terms and the National Living Wage and employers' National Insurance contributions due to increase significantly in April.
-The re-emergence of Amazon as an occupier taking large units will further compound the labour market pressures in certain areas.
+Labour costs are increasing, with wages continuing to rise in real terms, on top of April’s rise in the National Living Wage and employers' National Insurance contributions.

-• Competition amongst occupiers for existing and new build product has helped maintain upward pressure on rental values despite the overall lower demand levels.
-According to the MSCI Monthly Index, average annual industrial rental value growth peaked in August 2022 at 13.2% and has steadily decelerated from this unsustainably high rate, but remains strong at 5.4% in January 2025, still well above general inflation.
-Growth appears to be levelling off at around this rate, and indeed the rate measured over one quarter was 1.3% in the three months to January 2025, the equivalent of 5.3% per annum (almost identical to the actual annual rate).
+• Competition amongst occupiers for existing and new build product has helped maintain upward pressure on rental values despite the lower overall demand levels.
+According to the MSCI Monthly Index, average annual industrial rental value growth has decelerated from an unsustainably high peak of 13.2% in summer 2022, to 4.7% in December 2025, still above general inflation.

 Transaction volumes